Boise, Idaho: Discovery of gold and silver

 The decline of the California gold rush prompted white settlers to search for gold elsewhere, including much of Idaho.
 The 1860 discovery of gold in Nez Perce territory near Pierce, Idaho and the resultant arrival of settlers raised tensions significantly.
 In September of that year, the Utter Party Massacre happened about 100 miles Southeast of Boise, where 29 out of a group of 44 settlers were either killed or captured in an intense and organized ambush.

-The discovery of gold around the Boise valley in 1863, together with ongoing fighting prompted the US Military to establish a new Fort Boise, where Boise is located today.
+The discovery of gold around the Boise Valley in 1863, together with ongoing fighting, prompted the US Military to establish a new Fort Boise, where Boise is located today.
 The new location was selected because it was near the intersection of the Oregon Trail with a major road connecting the Boise Basin (Idaho City) and the Owyhee (Silver City) mining areas, both of which were booming.
 That year, the United States established Idaho Territory, whose boundaries included this region.
-After a year, with the creation of Montana Territory, Boise was made the territorial capital of a much reduced Idaho in a controversial decision which overturned a district court ruling by a one-vote majority in the territorial supreme court along geographic lines in 1866.
-There was no treaty and no agreement with any of the native tribes up to this point, and the violent resistance against incursion and settlement onto their territory along the Oregon Trail and at the newly-found gold mines continued unabated.
+After a year, with the creation of Montana Territory, Boise was made the territorial capital of a much reduced Idaho in a controversial decision that overturned a district court ruling by a one-vote majority in the territorial supreme court along geographic lines in 1866.
+There was no treaty and no agreement with any of the native tribes up to this point, and the violent resistance against incursion and settlement onto their territory along the Oregon Trail and at the newly found gold mines continued unabated.
 In order to resolve the matter of ownership and sovereignty over land, Caleb Lyon, the second governor of Idaho, negotiated with the Boise Valley Shoshone Tribe, and concluded the "Treaty of Fort Boise" on October 10, 1864.
 This treaty stipulated that the tribe will give up lands to 30 miles on each side of Boise River, land upon which Boise is located, while allowing an equal right to fishing in the river to both the Shoshone and the settlers.
-The treaty has not been ratified by the US senate to this date, and the tribe hasn't ever received any treaty payments.
+The treaty has not been ratified by the U.S. Senate to this date, and the tribe hasn't ever received any treaty payments.

-Backlash from the perceived friendliness of Caleb Lyon in his dealing with the tribes led to an escalation of pressure and agitation among the White Settlers in Boise and the print media in the city, in demanding either genocide or removal of the tribes.
-Settler violence against Boise Valley native tribes increased considerably, with some going as far introducing bounties to murder any native.
+Backlash from the perceived friendliness of Caleb Lyon in his dealings with the tribes led to an escalation of pressure and agitation among the White Settlers in Boise and the print media in the city, in demanding either genocide or removal of the tribes.
+Settler violence against Boise Valley native tribes increased considerably, with some going as far as introducing bounties to murder any native.
 Idaho Statesman, the daily newspaper of Boise, which started publishing in 1864, reflected many such incitements and demands: